McIntire School of Commerce

 COMM 1800 Foundations of Commerce (Open to 1st and 2nd year students; prerequisite for the McIntire School of Commerce)

-COMM 2020 Introduction to Management Accounting (Online course open to undergraduate students who have completed COMM 2010; prerequisite for the McIntire School of Commerce)
+COMM 2020 Introduction to Management Accounting (Online course; must have already completed COMM 2010; open to 2nd, 3rd, and 4th year students; prerequisite for the McIntire School of Commerce)

-COMM 2730 Personal Finance (Open to 3rd and 4th year students)
+COMM 2730 Personal Finance (Open to 4th year students and 3rd and 4th year after initial enrollment)

 COMM 3559 Markets and Investing (Open to 3rd and 4th year students)